Q. How do I start my dog or cat on a raw pet food diet?

 Q. How can I travel with my pet and a raw meat diet?

 A. Traveling with frozen raw food can be a challenge.
 Using dry ice in a freezer will work well or you can use a freeze-dried version.
 Freeze-drying is the only way to preserve the nutritional integrity of the health promoting raw food while offering the convenience of a shelf stable product needing no refrigeration.
 Freeze-dried raw food can be broken into small pieces and fed dry.
 Freeze dried raw pet food also makes wonderful treats!

 Q. You claim your diet is more natural than most pet foods.
 Why?

-A. The word “natural” when applied to some of today’s pet foods, is a real stretch of Mr. Webster’s primary definition, of or arising from nature: in accordance with what is found or expected in nature.
+A. The word “natural”, when applied to some of the pet foods of today, is a real stretch of Mr. Webster’s primary definition, of or arising from nature: in accordance with what is found or expected in nature.
 How many commercial pet foods have corn, wheat, soy, or barley as prominent ingredients?
 These are all natural products for herbivores (feeding chiefly on grass or other plants i.e. cattle, horses, buffalo, goats, deer).